g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 hidden drawbacks, e.g.
 <a href="https://www.yegor256.com/2016/07/06/data-transfer-object.html" target="_blank">
 broken encapsulation</a>.
-Instead of this, data languages should be used for complex data structures, it moves data definitions from source code and lets the code encapsulate the data and concentrate on the object's behavior.
+Instead of this, data languages should be used for complex data structures.
+It moves data definitions from source code and lets the code encapsulate the data and concentrate on the object's behavior.

 ## The problem